sarojbelbase/covidnepal/README.md

 </span>
 ## Introduction

 **covidnepal** is just "another try" to look into covidcases inside Nepal.
-It was made to cover reliable, detailed and more informational data as possible inside a same application.
+The main purpose of building this one again is to provide reliable, detailed & more informational data inside a same application.
 It depends on reliable API (after spending months for it).
-This application uses PWA (Progressive Web App) technology, meaning it could be installed inside the browser easily like a mobile application and later could be run like an application.
-This application also follows **neumorphic** design style for UI & smoother animations for better UX.
+It uses PWA (Progressive Web App) technology, meaning it could be installed inside the browser easily like a mobile application and later could be run like an application & follows **neumorphic** design style & smoother animations for UI/UX.

 ### Features

 * Lists covid-cases by districts & provinces
-* Tracks cases worldwide live
+* Tracks live cases worldwide
-* Auto updating covid related news & update
+* Auto updating covid related news
 * Installable on any web browser & smartphones
-* Alternate way of serving through telegram bot
+* Alternate way for accessing data through a telegram bot
 * Neumorphic styled layout
 * Dark mode enabled by default